unopiaofrol/MLOps/README.md

 ### Deploying a Model

-1. The [Export Import Demonstration](/3.Operations/3.1.Deploy_Model/3.1.1.export_import_course_specification.ipynb) of the course specifications exports the model so a separate Python implementation can use it to make predictions.
-The demonstration also includes how to save a Matplotlib image so it can be used in a UI.
+1. The [Model Deployment](/3.Operations/3.1.Deploy_Model/3.1.1.Basic_Model_Depolyment.ipynb) exports the model so a separate Python implementation can use it to make predictions.
+The demonstration also includes how to save a Matplotlib image so it can be used in a UI or served by an API.

+   - Versioning
+   - Continuous Deployment (CD)

 2. Supporting operations/use

+   - Continuous Integration (CI)

 3. Monitoring model performance.

+   - Continuous Testing (CT)

 ## Metalanguage